Going green at Community Hospital South

 In addition to focusing on xeriscaping, Breeze has been committed to preserving resources through the hospital’s recent expansion project.
 Plants that were displaced during construction were preserved off-site and have since been reintroduced to beds around the campus.

 Xeriscaping is one of the many aspects of Community Hospital South’s commitment to environmentally-friendly practices.
-The hospital’s emergency department was the first building project in the state of
+The hospital’s emergency department was the first building project in the state of Indiana to be awarded LEED® Gold Certification by the U.S. Green Building Council, and the patient tower that opened in July 2010 is registered with the Green Guide for Health Care.

 “We feel that doing our part to make our building and grounds more environmentally friendly has a healthy impact on the community and the people who live and work here,” added Breeze.